VanOvermeire/sam-template-creator/README.md

 You can then deploy the template to AWS, using

-`aws cloudformation package --template-file template.yaml --s3-bucket YOUR-BUCKET-NAME --output-template-file outputSamTemplate.yaml`
+`aws cloudformation package --template-file template.yaml --s3-bucket YOUR-BUCKET-NAME --output-template-file outputSamTemplate.yaml --capabilities CAPABILITY_IAM`

 ### Notes on usage